kevinaxu/ycba-db/README.md

 1. Download the 32-bit version of [WampServer](http://www.wampserver.com/en/).
 	Install WampServer using all the default settings.

+	You might encounter an error that says "Missing mscrvc110.dll".
+This will be resolved in a later step.

+2. Download this repository.
+Extract the contents and rename the folder to 'ycba'.
+	Open up the directory where WampServer was downloaded (should be in the C drive).
+	Move the ycba repository into the www folder of wamp.
+The final directory structure should look like this:

+	--> C:\wamp
+		--> www
+			--> ycba
+				--> index.html
+				---> ...

+3. Install the Microsoft Visual C++ Redistributable drivers.
+	This should get rid of the mscrv.dll error.
+	Run the executables depending on your machine.
+32-bit machines should run the executables in the x86 folder.
+64-bit machines should run the x64.

 2. Run the setup script to create the project directory, modify config files, and install the necessary drivers.